 If you buy products through the links on this page, we may earn a commission.
 Learn more.

-Delta-8 THC is legal in Maryland.
+Delta-8 THC is legal in Maryland for people over 21.
 That’s because hemp and hemp-derived products like delta 8 are allowed in the state.

 Keep reading for a closer look at the laws and where they might go in the future.

 If you want to buy high-quality delta 8 THC products, we recommend Moonwlkr.
 It’s a transparent brand that provides up-to-date potency and contaminant third-party lab test results, which are crucial for getting a safe and effective delta 8 product.

 Maryland Delta-8 THC Laws

 Maryland legalized hemp and hemp products by passing HB 1123 in 2019.
 The bill aligns with federal policy and excludes hemp from the definition of marijuana: